Exide/tdas-server/README.md

 # tdas-server
-This is the server backend for TDAS.
+Server backend for the game TDAS.

 ## Build